 BitConnect produced probably one of the greatest memes in crypto when Carlos Matos appeared at the company’s first annual ceremony in Thailand.
 Carlos initially seemed to be just an investor in this project.
 But Matos became the face of crypto scams.
 As a crypto enthusiast, I’d put this meme in my “Evergreen” folder.

-2. Ethereum Gas Fees
+2. Ethereum Gas Fees & Crypto Memes

 Ethereum gas fees have spiked dramatically during this bull market.
 But what is the Ethereum gas fee?
-In short: there are thousands of applications built on the Ethereum network.
-If you want to use one of those applications, you need the “gas.”

 The Ethereum network uses a consensus protocol called Proof-of-work (PoW).
 As a result, the network can only handle a limited amount of transactions per second.
 Therefore, miners validate higher-paying transactions first.
 To put this in perspective, the writer once paid over $80 for a single trade on Uniswap.
 In other words, the fees get huge these days.

-A boomer billionaire Øystein Stray Spetalen went from saying “bitcoin is nonsense currency” to investing $50 million into bitcoin in a week.
+Not so long ago a Norwegian billionaire Øystein Stray Spetalen went from saying “bitcoin is nonsense currency” to investing $50 million into bitcoin in a week.
 He also joined the board of Norway’s largest crypto exchange.

 Whoever convinced Øystein about bitcoin, we need them to persuade Peter Schiff next.